vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 	</div>
 </div>

 In this first example day, we see characteristically mixed results.
 The most likely image to be of social interest is, indeed a great image from that day.
 The third image, a close variant of the first (but not a near duplicate) is another "hit."
 However, as the content of these two images is very similar, it would be expected that they produce similar scores, which they do not.
-This indicates a need for improvement -- perhaps inflating the training dataset size with crops and rotations of the original images would be a model more robust to these minor variations.
+This indicates a need for improvement -- perhaps increasing the size the training dataset size with crops and rotations of the original images would build a model more robust to these minor variations.
 The other two images are both okay, and the fifth should not have been ranked nearly as highly as it was.

-Of the bottom 5 images, two (the fourth and fifth) show a scene that I think would hold social interest -- hiking and setting up camp.
+Of the bottom 5 images, two (the fourth and fifth) show a scene that should (in my subjective opinion) hold social interest -- hiking and setting up camp.

 <img src="/images/fulls/social-interest/evaluation/image_rank_day_1.png" class="chart image" />